FullstackAcademy/eslint-config-fullstack/README.md

 ### Local

-A specific project can extend this definition by including `eslint eslint-config-fullstack eslint-plugin-react` as saved dev-dependencies, and defining a local `.eslintrc.json`.
+A specific project can extend this definition by including `eslint eslint-config-fullstack eslint-plugin-react babel-eslint` as saved dev-dependencies, and defining a local `.eslintrc.json`.
 Project-level eslintrc files are recommended to be set as `root`, which prevents users' global configs from producing inconsistent results:

 ```json
 {